jdaarevalo/data_etl/README.md

 # Data Challenge

-This project run with 2 postgres images, Postgres 9.6 as airflow database and Postgres 10.5 as a source database This project is used for running data pipelines.
+This project run with 2 postgres images, Postgres 9.6 as airflow database and Postgres 10.5 as a source database.

+This project is used for running data pipelines.
 Each pipeline is defined as a DAG (direct acyclic graph) and each job is defined as a task.
 All DAGs definitions are under the `dags` directory.